Conformal prediction beyond exchangeability: Nonexchangeable conformal prediction

-\paragraph{Symmetric algorithms as a special case.} The symmetric setting, discussed in Section~\ref{sec:methods_w_only}, is actually a special case of the broader setting defined here.
-Specifically, for any symmetric algorithm $\alg$ that acts on (untagged) data points $(x_i,y_i)$, we can trivially regard it as an algorithm $\alg'$ acting on tagged data points $(x_i,y_i,t_i)$ by simply ignoring the tags.
+The symmetric setting, discussed in Section~\ref{sec:methods_w_only}, is actually a special case of the broader setting defined here.
+Specifically, for any symmetric algorithm $\alg$ that acts on (untagged) data points $(x_i,y_i)$, we can trivially regard it as an algorithm $\alg'$ that acts on tagged data points $(x_i,y_i,t_i)$ by simply ignoring the tags.
 For this reason, we will only give theoretical results for the general forms of the methods given in this section, but our theorems apply also to the symmetric setting considered in Section~\ref{sec:methods_w_only}.

-\paragraph{Extending to general nonconformity scores.} As mentioned earlier, our methods (and theoretical results) for split conformal and full conformal can be extended to general nonconformity scores---we defer the details to Appendix~\ref{app:general_scores}.